jasonbayton/11ty/_src/blog/2020/01/the-decade-that-redefined-android-in-the-enterprise.md

 ### More devices than ever before are patched and secure

-It is extremely likely your Android device, whether bought for business or as a consumer, is benefitting from the enormous drive to get OEMs patching more frequently and for longer.
+It is extremely likely your Android device, whether bought for business or as a consumer, is benefiting from the enormous drive to get OEMs patching more frequently and for longer.

 ![](https://cdn.bayton.org/uploads/2020/01/image-3.png)